ProjectMewo/Aoki/README.md

 ***For developers***, Aoki is a Discord application, available as both a gateway-based app (the current release) and a serverless app (before v4).
 The serverless app is for Cloudflare Workers.
 Tagged versions after v3 can be hosted anywhere with Bun and process persistence.

-To host the project with traditional Node.js, read below.

 ## Tech stacks
 ### Language
-Aoki is written in **JavaScript**.
-There are no plans to rewrite it into another language.
-Community rewrites are welcome, but they are not official.
+Aoki is written in **JavaScript** on production builds.
+For type-safe versions, this branch has **very experimental** support for TypeScript, which reduces random runtime errors.
+There are no plans to rewrite it into another language yet, and community adaptation is welcome.

-CommonJS is not supported.
-This project uses ESM.
+On JavaScript branches and tags, only ESM is supported.
+CommonJS is not.

+On TypeScript branch (which is this branch here), a lot of hacky code written by an insane developer at 4AM in the morning has been placed in here, which needs fixing.
+Urgently.
+Hence the experimental warning.

 ### Database
 Aoki uses **MongoDB** in production (v4.1).
 She uses the `mongodb` library, but release v4.2 has support for `mongoose`.
 Both logics are interchargable, please check the [Client.js](/src/struct/Client.js) file for more info.

 In the future, to better support new infrastructure, Aoki will use **PostgreSQL** instead, using the new built-in `Bun#sql` module.
-This v4.3 branch has **very, very experimental** support for it, as such please use with caution.
+The v4.3 branch and this TypeScript branch has **very, very experimental** support for it, as such please use with caution.

 > [!WARNING]
 > Starting from release 4.3, Aoki will stop supporting **any** and **all** Bun releases before **v1.2.4**.
 For your own database safety, it is recommended that you update using `bun upgrade`.
 > Technical information about this is in the [Settings.js file](/src/struct/Settings.js).

 ### Runtime
-Aoki officially supports Bun v1.2.4+.
-It is recommended to use Bun for the time being, because:
+Aoki officially supports **Bun v1.2.4+**.
 - It has native `.env` loading support, so loading it won't be an issue.
 - It has built-in `serve()` for web stuff, which is very fast.
 - It has built-in support for PostgreSQL, which is also very fast.

-Aoki *technically* supports Node.js v18+ if you rewrite the [WebAPI.js](/src/web/WebAPI.js) file to use a different web library (such as `fastify`), install `postgres` then import it into [Client.js](/src/struct/Client.js), and install `dotenv` to load `.env` file.
-After that, to build the project, install `esbuild` and edit [safe-build.js](/src/safe-build.js).

 ### Project size
 Aoki **heavily relies** on APIs and external projects, and most redundant libraries are implemented as a single function in [Utilities.js](/src/struct/Utilities.js).
 This is why the project is very small in disk space size and codebase size.
 After building, the entire codebase and libraries weigh just a fraction more than a single megabyte.

 ### Future-proof
 Check the [roadmap](https://github.com/AokiOfficial/Aoki/issues/6) for future planned implementations.

+This TypeScript rewrite has not been planned, though...

 ## Local development setup
 Make sure you have Bun v1.2.4+ on your local machine.
 [Install it here](https://bun.sh).